Promoting the rights of children with disabilities

-Indeed, the life of children with disabilities is surrounded by stigma, discrimination, cultural prejudices, ill- perceptions and shocking invisibility.
+The life of children with disabilities is surrounded by stigma, discrimination, cultural prejudices, ill- perceptions and shocking invisibility.
 Unfortunately, it is also dramatically marked by heightened risks of violence, neglect, injury and exploitation.

-In spite of limited data and research, available studies reveal an alarming prevalence of violence against these children – from high vulnerability to physical and emotional violence when they are young. to greater risks of sexual violence as they reach puberty.
+In spite of limited data and research, available studies reveal an alarming prevalence of violence against these children – from high vulnerability to physical and emotional violence when they are young to greater risks of sexual violence as they reach puberty.